tjex/tjex.github.io/src/content/blog/2024/writing-a-masters-thesis-with-zettelkasten-part-1.md

 required.

 So how can we use Zettelkasten effectively, given a large and time sensitive writing and research task such as a thesis or Ph.D?
-There are a few examples of documentation of this, [here](https://zettelkasten.de/posts/field-report-4-what-i-learned-writing-thesis-with-zettelkasten/), and [here](https://www.youtube.com/watch?v=L9SLlxaEEXY).
+There are a few documented experiences of this process, such as [here](https://zettelkasten.de/posts/field-report-4-what-i-learned-writing-thesis-with-zettelkasten/) and [here](https://www.youtube.com/watch?v=L9SLlxaEEXY), which I've taken some cues from.

 The biggest fear for me is the question we all dealt with when trying to first understand Zettelkasten; how do we find a specific note again?
 I will be reading